naninovel/docs/docs/guide/text-printers.md

 ; Activate fullscreen printer.
 @printer Fullscreen

-; Following lines will be printed in the same window, separated by two line breaks.
+; Following lines will be printed in the same window, separated by 2 breaks.
 Lorem ipsum dolor sit amet.
 Proin ultricies in leo id scelerisque.
 Praesent vel orci luctus, tincidunt nisi et, fringilla arcu.
 In a metus orci.
 Maecenas congue nunc quis lectus porttitor, eget commodo massa congue.

 ; Clear contents of the printer.
 @resetText

 ; Print more lines.
 Morbi ultrices dictum diam, in gravida neque vulputate in.
 ...
 ```

 ## Chat Printer

 Chat printer presents text inside message bubbles framed in a window with vertically-scrollable content, resembling a mobile messager app.
 Instead of revealing the printed message character by character, it shows "author is typing" animation for the duration of the reveal effect and then instantly shows the printed message.
-Chat printer supports [character avatars](/guide/characters.md#avatar-textures) feature.
+Chat printer supports [character avatars](/guide/characters#avatar-textures) feature.

 ![Chat Printer](https://i.gyazo.com/3c04aecabe7f754ffc9ce5452eeba270.png)

-To embed choices inside the chat printer, see [ChatReply](/guide/choices.md#chatreply-choice-handler) choice handler.
+To embed choices inside the chat printer, see [ChatReply](/guide/choices#chatreply-choice-handler) choice handler.
 You can also specify custom handler via `Choice Handler Id` property found on `Chat Printer Panel` component.

 ## Bubble Printer

 Bubble printers can be used for a manga/comic style of text presentation.

 ![](https://i.gyazo.com/900ee728505a0d7ce2eb597f3aa2249a.png)